Top hat: 20th century

 Until World War I the top hat was maintained as a standard item of formal outdoor wear by upper-class males for both daytime and evening usage.
 Considerations of convenience and expense meant however that it was increasingly superseded by soft hats for ordinary wear.
 By the end of World War II, it had become a comparative rarity, though it continued to be worn regularly in certain roles.
-In Britain these included holders of various positions in the Bank of England and City stockbroking, and boys at some public schools.
-All the civilian members of the Japanese delegation that signed the Japanese Instrument of Surrender on 2 September 1945, wore top hats, reflecting common diplomatic practice at the time.
+In Britain, these included holders of various positions in the Bank of England and City stockbroking, as well as boys at some public schools.
+All the civilian members of the Japanese delegation who signed the Japanese Instrument of Surrender on 2 September 1945 wore top hats, reflecting common diplomatic practice at the time.

 The top hat persisted in politics and international diplomacy for many years.
 In the Soviet Union, there was debate as to whether its diplomats should follow the international conventions and wear a top hat.
-Instead a diplomatic uniform with peaked cap for formal occasions was adopted.
-Top hats were part of formal wear for U.S. presidential inaugurations for many years.
-President Dwight D. Eisenhower spurned the hat for his inauguration, but John F. Kennedy, who was accustomed to formal dress, brought it back for his in 1961.
+Instead, a diplomatic uniform with peaked cap for formal occasions was adopted.

+Top hats were part of formal wear for U.S. presidential inaugurations for many years, beginning with Franklin Pierce in 1853.
+President Dwight D. Eisenhower spurned the hat for his inauguration in 1953, but John F. Kennedy, who was accustomed to formal dress, brought it back for his inauguration in 1961.
 Nevertheless, Kennedy delivered his forceful inaugural address hatless, reinforcing the image of vigor he desired to project, and setting the tone for an active administration to follow.
 His successor, Lyndon B. Johnson, did not wear a top hat for any part of his inauguration in 1965, and the hat has not been worn since for this purpose.